Doctorate Degrees and PhD Programs in Kansas

-There are other different types of doctoral degrees though.
-This includes the DBA degree, and several reasons why earning one might be just what the doctor ordered.
-A doctorate typically signifies that the individual is qualified to teach at the college level or work in a specific field of profession.
+A Doctorate, or Doctoral Degree, is the highest level of academic degree awarded by a university.
+A doctorate typically signifies that the individual is qualified to teach at the post secondary level or work in a specific field of profession.
 There are two major types of doctoral degrees; the research oriented degree, and the professional doctorate degree.

 Doctorate Degrees are sometimes referred to as terminal degrees which means it is the final degree available in graduate school for students wishing to study in the chosen subject.
 In most fields, the terminal level degree is the doctor of philosophy, or PhD, but in some fields, it's a professional degree, such as a doctor of medicine or law degree.

-No, a PhD and Doctorate Degree is not the same thing.
-Doctoral programs encompass both PhD degrees and other 'Doctor of' degrees.
+Doctoral degrees encompass both PhD degrees and other 'Doctor of' degrees.
 While these may be equivalent academically, there are differences to learn between PhD degrees and other degrees such as the Doctor of Business Administration (DBA) or Juris Doctor (JD).
-Essentially, the differences appear in terms of the type of research and the focus for each degree - whether it is research focused (PhD) or professional practice focused (e.g. DBA degree, JD degree, PsyD degree).
+Essentially, the differences appear in terms of the type of research and the focus for each degree - whether it is research-focused (PhD) or professional practice focused (e.g. DBA degree, JD degree, PsyD degree).

 Doctor of Philosophy, or PhD degrees, are research-based academic degrees which are awarded in many fields.
 A PhD degree is granted to students who have conducted publishable, original research in a peer-reviewed academic publication.
 Additionally, to get to that research, doctoral candidates have to complete a substantial amount of coursework beyond the master’s degree level.
 Many holders of this degree might pursue academic careers as college professors, scholarly writers and researchers.
 While the most common research degree is the Doctor of Philosophy (PhD) degree, other research doctorates are available.